bjoerrrn/EV-Charging-Monitor-for-Raspberry-Pi/README.md

 # Wallbox Monitor

-**A Python script for monitoring a local wallbox charging station and sending notifications via Discord.**
+**A Python script for monitoring a local wallbox charging station and sending notifications via Discord, ntfy, or Pushover.**

 Currently supported wallboxes:
 * NewMotion / Shell Recharge [tested with Business Pro 2.1]